Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 \subsection{Chromaticity and local momentum aperture}

-Chromaticity describes how the betatron tune varies with beam energy deviation.
-Although harmonic sextupoles do not affect the linear chromaticity, they influence higher-order terms, which can drive off-momentum particles into resonance and ultimately limit the Local Momentum Aperture (LMA).
-Controlling energy-dependent detuning is therefore also essential.
+Chromaticity describes the variation of the betatron tune with respect to the beam energy deviation ($\delta$).
+Although harmonic sextupoles do not affect the linear chromaticity, they influence higher-order terms that can drive off-momentum particles into resonance and ultimately limit the LMA.
+Controlling energy-dependent detuning is therefore also essential for stable operation.
 A comparison of the two configurations is shown in Fig.~\ref{fig:chrom}.
-Within the required range of $|\delta| < 2.5\%$, tune variation is well confined in both cases.
+Within the required range of $\delta \in [-2.5\%, 2.5\%]$, tune variation is well confined in both cases.

 With a given chromaticity for the entire ring, the stability of off-momentum particles remains a localized property.
 At a given longitudinal position, the LMA defines the maximum relative energy deviation a particle can sustain while remaining stable~\cite{borland2000elegant}.
 In high-density bunched beams, the Touschek effect leads to intra-beam scattering, whereby particles exchange transverse momentum for longitudinal momentum.
 To ensure adequate beam lifetime, sufficient LMA is required for the majority of scattered particles to survive.
-Fig.~\ref{fig:lma} shows the comparison of LMA within one cell.
-Although the CS configuration exhibits a smaller LMA than the RDTM configuration -- particularly in the non-dispersive sections -- the two are comparable at the dipole locations, where the most severe scattering occurs.
-A detailed Touschek lifetime calculation further confirms that both configurations remain comparable and satisfy the requirement of $|\delta| \geq 2.5\%$, corresponding to a beam lifetime of approximately three hours.
+Fig.~\ref{fig:lma} shows the comparison of LMA defined by the nonlinear optics within one cell.

+When the RF cavities are in operation, the Touschek lifetime is ultimately determined by the smaller of the RF acceptance and the LMA.
+At NSLS-II, the total RF voltage of $\SI{3.6}{MV}$ provides an RF acceptance comparable to that obtained with the SH4 sextupole family turned off.
+The lifetimes computed from the scattering loss distribution along the longitudinal direction for these two configurations are 13.2 and 10.6 hours, respectively.
+The reduction might be caused by the dip in the off-momentum horizontal DA at $\delta=2\%$ (though it remains larger than $\SI{15}{mm}$ in Fig.~\ref{fig:xd}), and the vertical tune's crossing of the integer line around $\delta=-3.5\%$ in Fig.~\ref{fig:chrom}.
+Nevertheless, this level of reduction is considered acceptable when the machine operates in top-off mode with an injection interval of 1 -- 2 minutes.
+Experimentally, both configurations were observed to perform comparably and satisfy the requirement of $\delta \in [-2.5\%,2.5\%]$, corresponding to a beam lifetime of approximately three hours.